pwk4m1/pwk4m1.github.io/links.md

 -----------------------------------------------------------------------------

 ## Links
-This page contains a list of useful links to resources related to booting different machines.
+	This page contains a list of useful links related to booting different machines.

 - [osdev](https://wiki.osdev.org)